Magdalenaspace/Magdalenaspace/README.md

 <h1 align="center">Hello World!
 I'm Magdalena.</h1>
-<h3 align="center">I’m iInterested in back-end side of users and their experiences.</h3>
+<h3 align="center" color="green">I’m iInterested in back-end side of users and their experiences.</h3>

 - 🌱 I’m currently learning **Full stack development at Coding Dogo, and have experiance in Swift**